microsoft/qsharp/katas/content/multi_qubit_systems/index.md

 >
 > You can check that these vectors are normalized, and orthogonal to each other, and that any two-qubit state can be expressed as a linear combination of these vectors.
 The vectors of Bell basis, however, can not be represented as tensor products of single-qubit basis states.

-# Separable states
+@[section]({
+    "id": "multi_qubit_systems_separable_states",
+    "title": "Separable States"
+})

 Sometimes the state of a multi-qubit system can be separated into the states of individual qubits or smaller subsystems.
-To do this, you would express the vector state of the system as a [tensor product](../LinearAlgebra/LinearAlgebra.ipynb#Tensor-Product) of the vectors representing each individual qubit/subsystem.
+To do this, you would express the vector state of the system as a tensor product of the vectors representing each individual qubit/subsystem.
 Here is an example for two qubits:

 $$\begin{bmatrix} \frac{1}{\sqrt{2}} \\ 0 \\ \frac{1}{\sqrt{2}} \\ 0 \end{bmatrix} =